Wet Weather Wedding Tips

-New South Wales, and probably Australia in general has some of the most unpredictable weather around and I have shot some really really wet weddings over the years.
+New South Wales and probably Australia, in general, has some of the most unpredictable weather around and I have shot some really really wet weddings over the years.
 I have seen Brides in tears because of the rain and I have seen Brides dance and splash in the rain.
-It won’t ruin you day but it can make it more challenging.
+It won’t ruin your day but it can make it more challenging.
 So here are some wet weather wedding tips to get you through it.

 Car hire companies often carry umbrellas, but they are covered in company logos, so I would recommend you get some big umbrellas of your own.
 As for what colour to get… it really doesn’t bother us at all.
 I would get something that suits you and your personalities.
 So if you are having a classic wedding, maybe get a simple black or white umbrella.
 But if you are a bit of an extrovert and like colour, then go out a get a multi-coloured umbrella which would be great in injecting some colour into a grey day.
 You can even get clear umbrellas.

 If you are having a country wedding then I would recommend that you get some gumboots.
 Because it gets very wet and muddy everywhere.
 You can get beautiful ‘designer’ gumboot, like these ‘Hunter’ boots pictured below or get some cheaper and more colourful gumboots.
 Let your personality dictate your choice.

 And I would recommend getting a pair even if you don’t like the look of it as it will keep your feet dry, keep your wedding shoes clean and you can just lower your wedding dress if you don’t want gumboots in your wedding photos.

 2. Have a wet weather Plan B for your ceremony